Napoli draws 0-0 against Chievo in blow to title hopes

 OTHER MATCHES

-Parma climbed up to sixth in Serie A after goals from Gervinho and Bruno Alves earned it a 2-1 win over Sassuolo.
+Parma climbed up to sixth after goals from Gervinho and Bruno Alves earned it a 2-1 win over Sassuolo.

 Elsewhere, Fiorentina was held to a 0-0 draw at relegation-threatened Bologna.